pivotal/docs-tas-adapter/install-prerequisites.md

 ### <a id="required-components-cartographer"></a>Required components for experimental Cartographer integration

 The following dependencies are required to be installed to the target Kubernetes cluster to opt into using the experimental Cartographer integration.
-If you have installed Tanzu Application Platform v1.2 with the `full`, `iterate`, or `build` profile, these packages are installed.
+If you have installed Tanzu Application Platform v1.2 with the `full`, `iterate`, or `build` profile, then these dependencies are already present.

 * Out of the Box Templates v0.8.1 or later.
    * If you have installed Tanzu Application Platform v1.2 without using a profile, see [Install Out of the Box Templates](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-scc-install-ootb-templates.html).